You probably already know that DAP has an In-built Affiliate Program where all your Members are automatically enrolled as Affiliates.

 * Real-time Payment Report

-So just thought I would share some details about the cool features of the Affiliate Module that is built right into DigitalAccessPass.com and is available right out of the box, just waiting for you to start signing up an army of affiliates from day 1!
+So these are the features available to right out-of-the-box, just waiting for you to start signing up an army of affiliates from day 1!

 Ravi, I always knew that this was going to be a great product when I purchased it.
 It is so refreshing to see a product that has developed from it’s initial state to one that has achieved so much in such a short time.